btford/angular-socket-io/README.md

 ## Install

 1. `bower install angular-socket-io` or [download the zip](https://github.com/btford/angular-socket-io/archive/master.zip).
-2. Made sure the Socket.IO client lib is loaded.
+2. Make sure the Socket.IO client lib is loaded.
 It's often served at `/socket.io/socket.io.js`.
 3. Include the `socket.js` script provided by this component into your app.
 4. Add `btford.socket-io` as a module dependency to your app.